 Place value, using our base-10 system, is essential for truly understanding math concepts.
-So Steve created the Math-U-See Integer Blocks.
-Not only can they demonstrate place value of integers, but also place value of the unknown, or x.
+Steve created the Math-U-See Integer Blocks to demonstrate place value of integers, and also place value of the unknown, or x.
 By adding the Algebra/Decimal Inserts, the concept of x is illustrated and polynomials can be represented in a concrete way.
 We use the same colors as the Integer Blocks, but add inserts that present a smooth surface.
 The colors remind students of the proper placement with regards to place value: units are still the smallest, then x, then x2 and so on.
-If a student has been taught base 10 with our manipulatives, students can build on what they’ve already mastered and algebra becomes much more understandable.
-The relationship between arithmetic and algebra becomes clear.
+If a student has been taught base 10 with our manipulatives, students can build on what they’ve already mastered, and algebra becomes much more understandable; the relationship between arithmetic and algebra becomes clear.
 While we might think they are two separate disciplines, they’re definitely not.
 Using the manipulatives demonstrates the connection.

-The Algebra/Decmial Inserts are effective for teaching algebra for several reasons.
-They’re synchronized with the base 10 Integer Blocks: same colors, same shapes.
-Our Fraction Overlays start with the green unit block and block it up big, to five inches by five inches, so that when it’s cut into smaller sections, they’re still visible and understandable.
+The Algebra/Decimal Inserts are effective for teaching algebra for several reasons.
+They’re synchronized with the base-10 Integer Blocks: same colors, same shapes.
+Our Fraction Overlays start with the idea of the small, green unit block and enlarge it to a flat 5″×5″ square that can then be divided into smaller fractional parts, making it possible to teach abstract fractions in a concrete, visible way.
 The colors of the Fraction Overlays mirror the colors of the Integer Blocks: halves are orange; thirds, pink; fourths, yellow; and so on.

 But HOW Do You Use Manipulatives to Teach?

-The definitive answer is: it depends.
 The manipulatives are an illustration of a concept.
 The goal is understanding.
 Steve says, “Math-U-See really means Math-U-Understand.”
 To understand a concept, many kids have to see it.
-Some students can learn from talking abstractly about things, but many more benefit from actually seeing an example and having the opportunity to model concepts themselves.
 Research shows that the more different ways one is exposed to a concept, the more likely they are to understand and retain it.
 Math-U-See has always looked for concrete, real-life examples and illustrations of math concepts, from using a belt to explain circumferences to using ceiling tiles to demonstrate area.
 Using only our three different manipulative kits, math concepts can be demonstrated from Primer through Algebra 1.

 To use the manipulatives to demonstrate a concept to a student, it’s important that you, the teacher, understands the concept and how the manipulatives illustrate it.
 Watch the lesson video first; they’re designed for the instructor and model how to use the manipulatives.
 Read the lesson in the Instruction Manual.
 Take the examples and, using the appropriate manipulatives, demonstrate the concept over and over until your student says, “Oh, I see!” or the equivalent.
 This will look very different with each student, or even with the same student learning different concepts.
 Some will quickly achieve that “aha!” moment, while other concepts may take more time.

-The Build, Write, Say, Teach It Back approach is very effective with Math-U-See.
+The Build, Write, Say method is very effective with Math-U-See.
 Using the manipulatives to build a problem, students then write the math problem and say, or explain, what is happening in the problem.
 When students say, “Oh, now I get it,” it’s tempting to just take their word for it.
 That’s why we ask them to teach the concept back to us and demonstrate their mastery.
 That way, we can be sure that they’ve grasped the concept.
 Math is sequential and builds from concept to concept, so it’s critical that mastery and understanding is achieved before moving on.

 As Steve Demme says:

 Most people will solve a math problem by writing it down.
 Most people will see a math problem by having to read it.
-Prices are on the menus at Wendy’s.
+Prices are on the menus at your favorite fast food joint.
 You have to read numbers.
 So writing is the predominant way that math is expressed and solved.

-The manipulatives are not a crutch.
-They are simply a concrete way to illustrate a concept.
+The manipulatives are not a crutch: They are simply a concrete way to illustrate a concept.
 In Math-U-See, we illustrate abstract concepts in a concrete way that is new to most people, whether students or instructors.
 This leads to many “aha!” moments for parents, not only for students.
 As students master the material and internalize it, they will begin to wean themselves away from the blocks or other manipulatives.
 Because all children are unique, there is no single foolproof way to use the manipulatives.
 We recommend beginning with the plan we provide, but experiment until you find the best approach for each child.
+Manipulatives are to practice new concept understanding, and in review the student should not be manipulative dependent.
 Be open to adapting to their learning preferences.
 Learn what their “aha!” moments look like.
 If you use the manipulatives how they’re intended to be used, you may be pleasantly surprised at how easy teaching and learning math can be.